-For the purposes of the Final Report, only those responses that were received as of 11 January 2018 could be included.
-In practice, around 45 answers from Members and non-Members were received, analysed and included.
+selected addresses, again based on certain criteria, including the amount of wealth of knowledge and experience of tourists' complaints.
+For the purposes of the Final Report, only those responses that were received as of 1 December 20188 could be included.
+In practice, more than 50 answers from Members and non-Members were received, analysed and included.

-In addition to the above questionnaires, this report benefited from the evidence collected by the Regional Office for Latin America and the Caribbean of the HCCH.
-This Office collected information on access to justice in several Caribbean and Latin American States through the use of a short questionnaire in late 2016 and early 2017.
-Furthermore, it conducted in May - June 2017 a survey among the Embassies of the Latin American countries accredited in Argentina in order to help identify potential typical complaints of tourists when consuming services and buying products abroad, the possible obstacles they may encounter when seeking legal redress and the support offered in this respect by the Embassies.
+5. In addition to the above questionnaires, this report benefited from the evidence collected by the Regional Office for Latin America and the Caribbean of the HCCH.
+This Office collected information on access to justice in several Caribbean and Latin American States through the use of a short questionnaire in late 2016 and early 20179.
+Furthermore, it conducted in May June 2017 a survey among the Embassies of the Latin American countries accredited in Argentina in order to help identify potential typical complaints of tourists when consuming services and buying products abroad, the possible obstacles they may encounter when seeking legal redress and the support offered in this respect by the Embassies10.